Readme for AI Agents

 - Cite credible sources with direct links when applicable

-- Code outputs: Show section-wise before-after comparisons
+- Code outputs—show section-wise before-after comparisons

-- Address implementation friction: Real-world obstacles, resource constraints, adoption barriers
+- Address implementation friction—real-world obstacles, resource constraints, adoption barriers

-4.3 Document Organization & Restructuring
+3.2 Document Organization & Restructuring

 Purpose: Restructure long markdown files for AI parsability and human scannability while preserving all content.

-4.3.1 Restructuring Methodology
+3.2.1 Restructuring Methodology

-Structure Template:
+Structure template:

 # Title